aingo03304/aingo03304.github.io/_posts/2021-02-06-multi-device-training.markdown

 # Data Parallelism
 Data Parallelism is well-known distributed method for training deep learning model.
 The notion of data parallelism is not only in deep learning domain but in plenty of domains.
 [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions process multiple data simultaneously within one instruction, which is one of the data parallelism.
 Also, [SPMD](https://en.wikipedia.org/wiki/SPMD) programming model supports engineers to effectively do parallel programming.
 Data parallelism with multiple devices means that the task is splited into subtasks and each device conducts a subtask.
 For example, with (256, 32, 32, 3)-shaped input and 4 GPUs, it is easy to divide input into 4 (64, 32, 32, 3)-shaped inputs  because there is no dependence among batch axis in common deep learning task.

-Of course, layers like Batch Normalization have to be synchronized so that means and variances are the same across multiple devices.
+Of course, layers like Batch Normalization have to be synchronized across all subtasks so that means and variances are the same across multiple devices.
 We will going to talk about this later.

 # Model Parallelism